OsmanBOsman/tartami/docs/system_philosophy.md

-# **Tartami — System Philosophy**
+# 🌍 **Tartami — System Philosophy**

-Tartami is a premium, Somali‑rooted, approval‑based auction platform built for trust, privacy, and cultural authenticity.
+Tartami is a premium, Somali‑rooted, approval‑based auction platform built for **trust**, **privacy**, and **financial correctness**.
-The system is intentionally **deterministic**, **database‑first**, and **financially strict**.
+The system is intentionally **deterministic**, **database‑first**, and **strictly governed by invariants**.
-Nothing affecting money, fairness, or trust is ever left to the frontend.
+Nothing affecting money, fairness, or identity is ever left to the frontend.

+Tartami behaves like a real auction house: predictable, auditable, and culturally authentic.

 ---

-# **What I Am Building**
+# **1. What Tartami Is**

-Tartami is not a marketplace.
+Tartami is **not** a marketplace.
-It is a **curated auction house** built on:
+It is a **curated auction house**, built on:

-- Controlled access
+- controlled access
-- Financial correctness
+- financial integrity
-- Identity protection
+- identity protection
-- Administrative accountability
+- administrative accountability
-- Cultural authenticity
+- Somali cultural expectations
-- Deterministic behavior
+- deterministic behavior
-- Database‑first truth
+- Postgres‑first truth

 If something affects money or fairness, it **must** live in the database.

 ---

-# **Five Pillars of the System**
+# **2. Core Principles**

+These principles guide every module, every RPC, every policy, and every decision.

+---

 ## **1. Trust**
-Every rule must be predictable, explainable, and enforceable.
+Rules must be predictable, explainable, and enforced by the database — not the UI.

 ## **2. Privacy**
-Identity masking is a first‑class feature, not an afterthought.
+Identity masking is a first‑class feature.
+Users control their visibility; admins always see truth.

 ## **3. Financial Integrity**
-All financial data is append‑only and immutable.
+All financial data is **append‑only**, **immutable**, and **transaction‑wrapped**.

 ## **4. Cultural Authenticity**
-The system reflects Somali auction norms: fairness, clarity, and respect.
+The system reflects Somali auction norms:
+fairness, clarity, respect, and competitive spirit.

 ## **5. Determinism**
 The database is the single source of truth.
-If I ever feel tempted to “just handle it in the UI,” I stop.
+If logic is important, it belongs in Postgres.

 ---

-# **Core System Invariants (Non‑Negotiable Rules)**
+# **3. System Invariants (Non‑Negotiable Rules)**

-These rules cannot be broken under any circumstances.
+These rules **cannot be broken** under any circumstances.
+They define Tartami’s identity and protect its integrity.

 ---

 ## **Financial Invariants**
 - Hammer price = highest valid bid at auction close
-- Hammer price cannot change after auction ends
+- Hammer price is immutable after auction ends
 - All financial amounts are immutable
 - Invoices are append‑only
 - Payments are append‑only
-- Adjustments are additive rows, never edits
+- Adjustments are additive rows
 - No deletion of financial records
-- No modification of hammer prices
+- No modification of invoice totals
-- No modification of invoice totals after creation
+- No modification of payout amounts

 ---